dbakewel/netbots/README.md

             'default': {
                 # Default class should have no changes.
                 },
             [Other classes removed for brevity.
-See server conf for details.]
+See netbots_server.py for details.]
         }
     }
 }